 Demand for transport is growing rapidly in Indonesia.
-At the same the country – which has a population of 260 million – must massively reduce its transport-related CO2 emissions.
+At the same time the country – which has a population of 260 million – must massively reduce its transport-related CO2 emissions.
 But just how promising are the measures that are planned?
-INFRAS developed methods to find out, and also supported a local pilot scheme.
+INFRAS developed methods to quantify mitigation impact, and also supported its local road-testing.

 The Indonesian economy is on a growth trajectory, with the corresponding increase in demand for transport.
 The number of registered vehicles in this South-East Asian country is now more than six times what it was in 2000.
-Around four-fifths are motorcycles and scooters.
-The trend poses enormous challenges for the island state, which has a population of around 260 million.
-That's because, to achieve the targets of the Paris Agreement, Indonesia must cut greenhouse gas emissions from its transport sector massively over the next few years.
+Around four-fifths of vehicles are motorcycles.
+The growth poses enormous challenges for the island state, which has a population of around 260 million.
+That's because, to achieve the targets of the Paris Agreement, Indonesia must reduce greenhouse gas emissions from its transport sector massively over the next few years.

-As part of the 'Initiative for Climate Action Transparency (ICAT)', INFRAS developed guidelines that developing nations and emerging economies can follow to estimate the effectiveness of pricing measures on greenhouse gas emissions.
-With the aid of the guidelines, a team from the Institute of Transportation and Logistics (ITL) at Trisakti University in Jakarta worked with INFRAS to test on the basis of specific case studies how a range of policies affect greenhouse gas emissions from transport – or might affect them in the future.
-This work focused on three particular policies:
+As part of the 'Initiative for Climate Action Transparency (ICAT)', INFRAS developed guidelines that developing nations and emerging economies can use to estimate the effectiveness of pricing measures on greenhouse gas emissions.
+With the aid of the guidelines, a team from the Institute of Transportation and Logistics (ITL) at Trisakti University in Jakarta worked with INFRAS to test on the basis of specific case studies how a range of policies affect greenhouse gas emissions from transport – now and in the future.
+This work focused on quantifying the impact from three particular policies:

 - A removal of subsidies for petrol and diesel that was implemented in 2013 (ex-post analysis)

 - Tax relief for more efficient vehicles which came into effect in 2013 (ex-post analysis)